BWeng20/ruFSM/README.md

 ### Datamodel

 For details about the Datamodel-concept in SCXML see the W3C documentation.<br/>
-This lib provides an implementation of the EMCAScript-Datamodel, but you are free to implement other models as well.
+This lib provides an implementation of the EMCAScript-Datamodel, but you can implement other models as well.

 The Datamodel in SCXML is responsible to execute code and expressions.
 Custom business logic